vmleon/Oracle-WAF-Demo/README.md

 /usr/local/bin/certbot-auto --nginx
 ```

+The certificates will be created and you can reuse them to set up your WAF.
+You will need your `fullchain.pem` and your `key.pem` file to configure HTTPS.

 ## Lab 300: Redirect traffic to WAF

 On your DNS server create a CNAME entry to create an alias from your domain to the WAF target DNS.